-- 1. Stationary RICE located at an area source; - 2.
-The following Stationary RICE located at a major source of HAP emissions: - a.
-2SLB and 4SRB stationary RICE with a site rating of \leq 500 brake HP; - b.
-4SLB stationary RICE with a site rating of < 250 brake HP; - c.
-Stationary RICE with a site rating of \leq 500 brake HP which combust landfill or digester gas equivalent to 10% or more of the gross heat input on an annual basis; - d.
-Emergency or limited use stationary RICE with a site rating of \leq 500 brake HP; and - e.
+- 1. Stationary RICE located at an area source; - The following Stationary RICE located at a major source of HAP emissions: i.2SLB and 4SRB stationary RICE with a site rating of ≤ 500 brake HP; ii.4SLB stationary RICE with a site rating of < 250 brake HP; - iii.
+Stationary RICE with a site rating of ≤ 500 brake HP which combust landfill or digester gas equivalent to 10% or more of the gross heat input on an annual basis; - iv.
+Emergency or limited use stationary RICE with a site rating of \leq 500 brake HP; - v.
 CI stationary RICE with a site rating of \leq 500 brake HP.

 No further requirements apply for engines subject to NSPS under this part.
 Based on emission calculations, this facility is a minor source of HAP.
-A stationary RICE located at an area source of HAP emissions is new if construction commenced on or after June 12, 2006.
+A stationary RICE located at an area source of HAP emissions is new, if construction commenced on or after June 12, 2006.